ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A715 CPU.
 This needs to be enabled for revisions r0p0 and r1p0.
 It is fixed in r1p1.

+-  ``ERRATA_A715_2376701``: This applies errata 2376701 workaround to
+   Cortex-A715 CPU.
+This needs to be enabled for revisions r0p0 and r1p0.
+It is fixed in r1p1.

 -  ``ERRATA_A715_2409570``: This applies errata 2409570 workaround to
    Cortex-A715 CPU.
 This needs to be enabled only for revision r1p0.
    It is fixed in r1p1.
 This errata also applies to r0p0 but that revision has a